 Service sector jobs are a major path to green growth through the development of a service and knowledge economy, as opposed to one built on extractive industries.
-Official statistics indicate that employment in offfarm jobs has steadily increased nationally since 2017, although it unclear whether these jobs are in highly productive sectors.
-To promote increased creation and preservation of productive, service-sector jobs, the Rwanda Development Board has issued a new National Skills Development Employment Promotion strategy 2019-2024 with the aim of developing skills, increasing productivity and generating employment in off-farm job sectors.
-It will be important to ensure that this new effort to accelerate job growth also consciously creates green jobs, i.e. jobs with meaningful remuneration in environmental sectors such as clean energy, environmental services, sustainable industry, eco-tourism, and natural resource management etc. An expansion in such livelihoods and income-generation opportunities will contribute both to socio-economic resilience, as well as higher value placed on environmental conservation and management.
+Official statistics indicate that employment in off-farm jobs has steadily increased nationally since 2017, although it unclear whether these jobs are in highly productive sectors.

+To promote increased creation and preservation of productive, service-sector jobs, the Rwanda Development Board has issued a new National Skills Development Employment

+Promotion strategy 2019-2024 with the aim of developing skills, increasing productivity and generating employment in off-farm job sectors.
+It will be important to ensure that this new effort to accelerate job growth also consciously creates green jobs, i.e. jobs with meaningful remuneration in environmental sectors such as clean energy, environmental services, sustainable industry, eco-tourism, and natural resource management etc.

+An expansion in such livelihoods and income-generation opportunities will contribute both to socio-economic resilience, as well as higher value placed on environmental conservation and management.

 Furthermore, the expansion of the skills for these livelihoods is critical for the transition to a knowledge-based economy that is anchored in the green industrialisation and technological transition of the urban fabric.
-FONERWA is developing innovative instruments that include incubators, accelerators and green guarantees as well as the Rwanda Green Investment Facility in partnership with Development Bank of Rwanda which may also stimulate such employment creation.
+The Rwanda Green Fund is developing innovative instruments that include incubators, accelerators and green guarantees as well as the Rwanda Green Investment Facility in partnership with Development Bank of Rwanda which may also stimulate such employment creation.

-Sector Lead Ministry Implementing Agency Focus Area MINICOCINI Mitigation Urbanisation isation MINECOFIN, MIFOTRA, MINALOC LODA, FONERWA Adaptation ✓ Green Growth ✓
+Sector Lead Ministry Implementing Entity Focus Area Urbanisation MINECOFIN, MIFOTRA, MINALOC LODA, Rwanda Green Fund Mitigation Adaptation ✓ Green Growth ✓